-Transmit Errors The number of output errors encountered on this device.
+The number of output errors encountered on Transmit Errors

+this device.
 This is a counter for unsuccessful transmissions due to hardware/network errors.

-Packets Dropped The number of packets accepted by the
+The number of packets accepted by the

 device driver for transmission which were not (for any reason) given to the device.
-The maximum number of outgoing packets successfully by the device.

-ever queued to the software transmit queue.
-S/W Transmit Queue Overflow The number of outgoing packets which have overflowed the software transmit queue.
+Max Packets on S/W Transmit Queue The maximum number of outgoing packets ever queued to the software transmit queue.
+The number of outgoing packets which have overflowed the software transmit queue.
+The number of pending outgoing packets on either the software transmit queue or the hardware transmit queue.